sai-karthikeya-vemuri/sai-karthikeya-vemuri/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/mysql/mysql.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/git/git.png"></code>

+### Since you are still here.....
+Intuition is a manipulating thing which is nothing but an algorithm trained with generations and generations of Data.
+It helps us to live our dialy lives but hides so much information about the universe and makes us live in an illusion.
+Data Science and Machine Learning may give us insights into this large step we take in looking the world.
+Data can be a great story-teller telling us about ourselves and the world,finding unkown patterns and wisdom.
+The key is to ask the right questions in the right way and this is what i am gonna do.
+And also..
+Batman is the greatest superhero , Star Wars Prequels is the greatest trilogy, The Trial is the greatest book .
+Whatever you do is inconsequential and no one can fill the void with which we are born and we will die all alone.\
+Thanks for coming to my Ted Talk.
 <!--
 **sai-karthikeya-vemuri/sai-karthikeya-vemuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.